winitzki/scall/tutorial/programming_dhall.md

 Certain types have only a finite number of values, and those values are known in advance.
 The `Finite` typeclass provides a facility for enumerating the values of such types.

-Examples are the void type, unit types, the `Bool` type, and union types whose values involve finite types (but not function types and not `List`, for example).
+Examples are the void type, unit types, the `Bool` type, and union types whose values involve finite types (but not function types and not `List Bool` or other lists).

-The typeclass is defined via the constructor `Finite` that allows us to obtain a list of possible values of a given type:
+The typeclass is defined via the constructor `Finite` that allows us to obtain a list of all possible values of a given type:

 ```dhall
 let Finite = λ(t : Type) → { values : List t }